KartikSethi/Trumpton-Analyser/README.md

-Trumpton Analyser is a facial recognition Web Application that analyses the given image and predict whether the image contain Hillary Clinton or Donald Trump or both or none of them.
+Trumpton Analyser is a facial recognition Web Application that analyses the given image and predict whether the image contains Hillary Clinton or Donald Trump or both or none of them.

 ### Link to the application: [Trumpton Analyser](http://kartik1295.pythonanywhere.com/)

 ### Different phases pertaining to this project

-##### Data Collection:
+#### Data Collection:

 * Collected the tweet data using both REST and Streaming APIs.
 * Used REST API to retrieve data from Hillary Clinton's, Donald Trump's twitter handles and various news handles.